vadim-zyamalov/suckless-custom/README.md

 - `st`, ver.
 0.8.4
 - `xdgmenumaker`, ver.
 1.6, by @gapan
     - I've allowed IceWM to use svg icons as the version in the standard repo allows it
+- `xidlehook`, ver.
+0.10.0, by @jD91mZM2
+    - Installing a prebuilt package is much faster than building from sources, especially on my Atom eeePC.

 You should have [Fira Code](https://github.com/tonsky/FiraCode/releases/download/5.2/Fira_Code_v5.2.zip) and `FiraCode Nerd Font` already installed on your system to use my suckless tools builds.